 HR systems are a crucial investment for any organisation with employees.

-Read this guide for an overview of HR systems.
-We explore everything you need to know about HR management systems, including:
+We explore everything you need to know about HR systems for medium-sized businesses, including:

 At a very high level, HR systems capture, store, provide and report information to their users.
 The breadth and depth of functionality available within a particular HR system, and the integrations it has with other applications, varies from provider to provider.
 Some low-cost solutions provide basic capabilities with little, if any, configuration options, and enable the storage of personal information about employees and help HR teams with basic admin and reporting functions.
 More comprehensive systems, such as Ciphr HR, provide functionality to help organisations and their people be as productive as possible across the entire employee lifecycle, sitting at the heart of all people processes, and support ongoing activities related to priorities such as performance management and improving the employee experience.